 This has greatly improved my energy levels and I feel much better.
 However, I often wonder the impact it may have on joints and tendons (especially with running) in future years?

-Isometric training is certainly not one that I ever though of, but it’s potential is great enough for me to add it into my exercise regime.
+Isometric training is certainly not one that I ever thought of, but it’s potential is great enough for me to add it into my exercise regime!